pact-foundation/pact-message-ruby/README.md

 ### Consumer

 Not finished yet as nobody has asked for it.
 Ping @Beth Skurrie on slack.pact.io if you'd like use this.
+Update: Done but not documented yet.
+See https://github.com/pact-foundation/pact-message-ruby/blob/master/spec/features/create_message_pact_spec.rb#L78 for an example.

 ### Provider